 Look for Pseudoephedrine in the ingredients.
 This component can cause your baby to have Gastroschisis which is a type of congenital defect of the intestines.
 Your baby is particularly susceptible to this condition during the first trimester of your pregnancy.

-The Phenylephrine substance is also harmful for a developing fetus, as this constricts the blood vessels inside the mother’s body.
-It therefore restricts normal blood circulation which brings oxygen and other nutritional needs of a prenatal baby.
+The Phenylephrine substance is also harmful to a developing fetus, as this constricts the blood vessels inside the mother’s body.
+It, therefore, restricts normal blood circulation which brings oxygen and other nutritional needs of a prenatal baby.

 Menthol-flavored lozenges should be avoided too.
 Although this only presents minimal risks to pregnancy, there are still reported cases that menthol can cause contractions and lead to miscarriages and other birth complications.

 Going for natural ingredients is always the safest method when taking care of yourself and your prenatal baby.
-When suffering from throat irritations, you can try gargling on some water with salt, as this usually clears up the condition.
+When suffering from throat irritations during pregnancy first trimester, you can try gargling on some water with salt, as this usually clears up the condition.
 You can also drink some decaffeinated hot tea mixed with honey.